Xenomes/Domoticz-TinyTUYA-Plugin/README.md

 To update:
 * Upgrade the tinytuya library ```sudo pip3 install tinytuya -U``` ```sudo pip3 install requests==2.23.0 charset-normalizer==3.0.1```
 * Go in your Domoticz directory using a command line and open the plugins directory then the Domoticz-TinyTUYA-Plugin directory.
-* cd ```cd ~/domoticz/plugins/Domoticz-TinyTUYA-Plugin``` for most user or go to the Docker volume mount plugins/Domoticz-TinyTUYA-Plugin directory.
+* ```cd ~/domoticz/plugins/Domoticz-TinyTUYA-Plugin``` for most user or go to the Docker volume mount plugins/Domoticz-TinyTUYA-Plugin directory.
 * Run: ```git pull```
 * Restart Domoticz.